PssbleTrngle/DataTrades/README.md

 Extension of the vanilla `Ingredient` with a few extra properties.
 They can take the form of an item or tag and specify all properties of the vanilla Ingredient JSON.
-Since Villager trades are `ItemStack` based that does not mean that a player can pay a `#minecraft:base_stone_overworld` with any stone type, but only the one that is randomly selected from the tag each time the trade is used.
+Since Villager trades are `ItemStack` based that does not mean that a player can pay a `#minecraft:stone_tool_materials` with any stone type, but only the one that is randomly selected from the tag each time the trade is used.

 | Property  | Type                                                                | Default |